 To report a dog on dog attack

-If your dog has suffered an attack from another dog you can contact Basildon Council Animal Control for advice, see contact details below.
+If your dog has suffered an attack from another dog you can contact Basildon Council Animal Control for advice.

 The Council's Animal Control team records all reported dog related incidents.